rvallade/mutiplexSimoaGenerator/README.md

 # mutiplexSimoaGenerator
+# How to generate the executable jar in intelliJ:
-# in intelliJ the Jar can be produced by using the Build/Build Artifacts
+# ==> use the Build/Build Artifacts

+# how to tag application:
+# git tag V3.2
+# git push origin --tags